 When asking for a raise, you’ll want to have a specific number in mind.
 Most importantly, you’ll likely have to build a case for yourself proving why you deserve a raise.

 You may want to avoid framing your request by saying you have out-of-control credit card debt, need to buy a new car, or you’re helping a family member pay some medical bills.

 “You need to have compelling reasons for why you deserve — not need — a raise,” Milligan says.

 Document how you’ve been an asset to the company and include specific times and situations when you’ve gone above and beyond your job duties.

 Milligan adds that there may be other things you can negotiate as well, including paid vacation, personal days, company stock or stock options, flexible hours or telecommuting, continuing education and bonuses.

 If you don’t get exactly what you want in the form of a raise, you don’t have to walk away empty-handed.
 You can ask for support in other ways as well, such as having a flexible schedule or additional personal days.

 In general, internal raises tend to be smaller than what you can negotiate elsewhere.
 Asking for a raise and staying in your current job could mean missing out financially, but it could be lucrative in other ways, depending on the company and your current position.

-If you're wondering whether you should change jobs or ask for a raise to maximize your salary, it will depend strongly on your personal situation; maybe you haven't been in your current position for long enough to have the leverage to negotiate.
-Perhaps moving jobs in your industry isn't likely to be lucrative.
+If you’re wondering whether you should change jobs or ask for a raise to maximize your salary, it will depend strongly on your personal situation.
+Maybe you haven’t been in your current position long enough to have the leverage to negotiate, or perhaps moving jobs in your industry isn’t likely to be lucrative.